17 Spam Text Statistics for 2025 & Spam Text Messages Examples | SlickText

 At their best, spam texts are simply annoying, but at their worst, they can be a gateway to fraud, identity theft, and cyber crimes — all of which can cost you precious time and money.

-So how do you stop getting spam texts?
+So how do you black spam messages and stop getting spam texts?
 While there’s no 100% foolproof solution, there are a few things you can do to ensure you only receive the SMS messages you signed up for.

 • Block the sender

-There’s no limit to the amount of numbers you can block, so you can do this anytime you get a spam text.
+There’s no limit to the amount of numbers you can block, so you can do this anytime you get unwanted text messages.

 • Notify your carrier